WillKWL/2023_IMI_BIGDataAIHUB/README.md

 ## Problem statement

 - __Ideally__,
-  - Financial institutions can prevent money-laundering criminals from infiltrating the banking network by employing a manual Know-Your-Customer (KYC) and ongoing monitoring process conducted by a high number of well-trained staff.
+  - Financial institutions can prevent money-laundering criminals from infiltrating the banking network by employing a manual Know-Your-Customer (KYC) and ongoing monitoring process conducted by a team of subject matter experts.
 - __In practice__,
-  - The sheer volume of new account registrations and the ever-growing number of payment transaction necessitate an automated and cost-efficient monitoring system to identify suspicious criminals who are constantly innovating ways to “legitimize” their funds through the financial system.
+  - The sheer volume of new account registrations and the ever-growing number of payment transactions necessitate an automated and cost-efficient monitoring system to identify suspicious identities who are constantly innovating ways to “legitimize” their funds through the financial system.
-  - While misclassifying a regular customer as a criminal may damage relationship with the customer, misclassifying a criminal as a regular customer is far worse with the potential to face substantial reputational damage and heavy regulatory fines.
+  - While misclassifying a normal customer as a high-risk customer may damage the customer relationship and missed opportunities, misclassifying a criminal as a normal customer is far worse, with the potential to face substantial reputational damage and heavy regulatory fines and let criminal activities go undetected.
 - __Consequences for ineffective Anti-Money Laundering (AML) practice:__
-  - For customers and the society, ineffective combat against money laundering can lead to financial exclusion for marginalized individuals, while failure to cut off terrorist activity financing can cause pervasive disruption in the financial system.
+  - For the general public, ineffective combat against money laundering can lead to financial exclusion for marginalized individuals, while failure to cut off the money laundering that finances terrorism may lead to pervasive destruction in the society.
-  - For banks, it poses a substantial risk of undermining their reputation and overall performance.
+  - For banks and other financial institutions, AML failures pose a substantial risk of undermining their reputation and overall performance.

 ## Modeling tasks
+There are three modeling tasks raised in this case competition.

 ### Task 1

-- Data = 1 million synthetic customer names and OpenSanctions public watchlist
+- Data = KYC of 1 million synthetic customers and OpenSanctions public watchlist
-- Ask = identify 50 bad actors in customer database using public watchlist
+- Ask = identify 50 bad actors in the customer database using the public watchlist
   - NLP technique that can be flexible enough to handle minor discrepancies in spelling, efficient enough to process a significant volume of matches, and comprehensive enough to consider additional personal information beyond just the name itself (e.g. date of birth and politically exposed person affiliations)
 - More details about our code implementation and discussion of our results
   - [Task 1 README](https://github.com/WillKWL/2023_IMI_BIGDataAIHUB/blob/main/Task1)

 ### Task 2A and 2B

-- Data = synthetic KYC and transaction data of 1 million customers
+- Data = KYC of 1 million synthetic customers and transaction data
 - Ask =
-  - Task 2A: score customers as low, medium and high risk ratings based on their likelihood of engaging in money-laundering activities
+  - Task 2A: assign customers as low-, medium- or high-risk ratings based on their likelihood of engaging in money-laundering activities
     - Ordinal regression that can take into account the ranking information provided by the label, instead of multi-class classification
-  - Task 2B: find 50 bad actors from a pool of 1 million customers based on their likelihood of engaging in money-laundering activities
+  - Task 2B: identify 50 bad actors from a pool of 1 million customers based on their likelihood of engaging in money-laundering activities
-    - Binary classification with highly imbalanced data (50 bad actors / 1,000,000 customers = 0.005%)
+    - Binary classification with extremely imbalanced data (50 bad actors / 1,000,000 customers = 0.005%)
     - Anomaly detection
 - More details about our code implementation and discussion of our results
   - [Task 2A README](https://github.com/WillKWL/2023_IMI_BIGDataAIHUB/blob/main/Task2A)